HANDS-ON BENCH SCIENCE

 The lab and students – better than a desk job

 “When I was a graduate student at Purdue, when you had to complete your mandatory shifts as a TA (Teaching Assistant) and RA (Research Assistant), the other grad students always complained.
 They just wanted to get the teaching over with so they could get back to their research.
 I thought teaching was the fun part,” says OUM faculty member Christiaan Meadows, PhD.

-He currently teaches Biochemistry within the preclinical curriculum and has taken on his first advisee as a Research Adviser.
+He currently teaches Biochemistry within the pre-clinical curriculum and has taken on his first advisee as a Research Advisor.
 He also teaches Biochemistry, Biology, Chemistry, and Advanced Mathematics as a tutor for student athletes at his grad school alma mater Purdue University in West Lafayette, Indiana (US).

 Make no mistake, he loves the lab

 “For years, friends and colleagues have said ‘Why are you still in the lab?
 Someone with your experience should be at a higher level.’
 But I like the hands-on work and a better title typically means a desk job,” says Dr. Meadows.